exxeleron/qXL/doc/RTD-API-Functions.md

 > Note:

->To force re-opening of the connection use `qUnsubscribe` and `qSubscribe` again or use different alias.
+>To force re-opening of the connection use different alias.

 [**Examples**](RTD-Examples.md#opening-and-closing-connection)

 <!--------------------------------------------------------------------------------------------------------------------->
 ### qRtdClose

-Function used to correctly close the connection bound with given alias:
+Function used to correctly close the connection associated with given alias:

 ```
 String qRtdClose ( alias )
 ```

 where:
-- `alias` [`String`] - closes the connection bound with given alias
+- `alias` [`String`] - closes the connection associated with given alias

 Returns string `Closed` if connection closed successfully or error description in case of failure.